code-mc/loadtoast/README.md

 // Or this method if it failed lt.error();

+// Or if no feedback is desired you can simply hide the toast lt.hide();
 ```

 To properly position the toast use the following method to adjust the Y offset: